Tourists from all over the world flock to this

 she wore a black shirt, and black patterned ankle-length skirt.
 Her face is full and broad, and she is both

-strong and graceful.
-She has many family and community responsibilities, and is pushing me to adopt as many children
+and is pushing me to adopt as many children as I want.

 We did our singing.